fabiuslongo/pycaspar/README.md

 * Natural Language Toolkit (ver.
 3.5)
 * [pyttsx3 (Text-to-Speech)](https://pyttsx3.readthedocs.io/en/latest/)

-As Speech-to-Text engine you can use either Google or Azure, uncommenting the related lines (7 or 8) of front_end.py:
+As Speech-to-Text engine you can decide to use either Google or Azure, uncommenting the related lines (7 or 8) of front_end.py:

 * [Google Speech-to-Text API](https://cloud.google.com/speech-to-text/docs/libraries#client-libraries-install-python)
 ```sh